Arduino3128/PillDucky/README.md

 I would recommend watching "Caleb Marting"'s video.
 [Caleb Marting's video](https://www.youtube.com/watch?v=Myon8H111PQ), It's a Great video to get started on programming the STM32s through USB, also there are some steps shown in the video which are important for PillDucky to work.

 ## Getting Started
-You will have to add the path of "%STM32CubeProgrammer%\bin" to the "paths" of the "System Variables" in order to program the STM32 with the 2.2.x Bootloader.
+You will have to add the path of "%STM32CubeProgrammer%\bin" to the "PATH" of the "System Variables" in order to program the STM32 with the 2.2.x Bootloader.
-Assuming that the new bootloader is flashed, now we can setup our "PilDucky".
+Assuming that the new bootloader is flashed, now we can setup our "PillDucky".

 ### Setting Up PillDucky
 PillDucky works with all the scripts of original "Hak5's Rubber Ducky" except the ones which requires WiFi onboard.